Health Insurance

 Free Health Insurance for Low-Income Residents

-Eligibility for Medicaid and RMA of of Ukrainians paroled before September 30, 2023
+Eligibility for Medicaid of Ukrainians paroled before September 30, 2024

-Ukrainians paroled in the United States before September 30, 2023, who do not have any income or have very low income, are eligible for government-funded free health insurance.
+Ukrainians paroled in the United States before September 30, 2024, who do not have any income or have very low income, are eligible for government-funded free health insurance.
 Most low-income Ukrainian parolees will be eligible for health insurance for low-income residents called Medicaid.
-Some states limit Medicaid eligibility to certain groups only, such as children, pregnant, elderly or disabled people:
+Some states do not give Medicaid to childless non-disabled adults in the 19-64 age group:

 • Alabama